lawnstarter/react-native-picker-select/README.md

 #### Web-specific

 -   The component creates a <select> tag.
--   The styling of this select tag can be modified using the prop `inputWeb`
+-   The styling of this select tag can be modified using a nested object with the key `inputWeb`

 ### Icon